chaos-polymtl/lethe/doc/source/examples/multiphysics/air-bubble-compression/air-bubble-compression.rst

 The enabled ``compressible`` parameter allows interface compression by adding the term :math:`\phi (\nabla \cdot \mathbf{u})` to the VOF equation.
 The ``interface sharpening`` method and its parameters are explained in the :doc:`../dam-break/dam-break` example.
 The ``phase filtration`` filters the phase field used for the calculation of physical properties by stiffening the value of the phase fraction.
-We refer the reader to :doc:`../../../../theory/multiphase/cfd/vof` theory guide for further explanation on the ``phase filtration``.
+We refer the reader to :doc:`../../../../theory/multiphase/cfd/vof` theory guide for further explanation on ``phase filtration``.

 .. code-block:: text